 Sometimes you can feel stuck, trapped or confused, my role is to support you to see your problems more clearly and help you to find a way forward to enhance your life in the future.
 Often counselling can help improve your feelings of self-worth and resilience.

-I also take client calls and messages via WhatsApp, if this is your preferred method of communication.
-Please do contact me, this could be your first step to improving your well-being.
+I take client calls and text messages preferably via WhatsApp.
+Please do contact me by email or WhatsApp.
+This could be your first step to life moving forward and improving your well-being.